Code Compliance Certificate

 When your building project is complete, you will need to apply for a Code Compliance Certificate (CCC).

-This certificate means the building work complies with the Building Code and the building consent.
+The issuing of a Code Compliance Certificate means that the BCA is satisfied on reasonable grounds under Section 94 of the Building Act 2004 that the building work complies with the Building Code and the building consent.
 A fee is charged for issuing the CCC.

 You may also be required to supply supporting documentation such as Energy Work Certificates or a PS4 (Engineer's producer statement) before the certificate can be issued.